Kent State University Online NP & CNS Programs

 • MSN: Hold a BSN degree from an accredited program and have completed undergraduate statistics with a grade of C or better.
 No GRE or GMAT required.
 The essay should be 2-3 pages in length.

-• Post-Master’s Certificate: Hold a master of science in nursing (MSN) degree or doctorate in nursing practice (DNP) from an accredited program.
-Applicants may submit syllabi for all courses that are to be considered for transfer which will be determined through a gap analysis.
+• Post-Master’s Certificate: Hold a master of science in nursing (MSN) degree or a doctorate in nursing practice (DNP) from an accredited program.
+Applicants may submit syllabi for all courses that are to be considered for transfer, which will be determined through a gap analysis.
 In place of the essay, certificate applicants will submit a goal statement of no more than 250 words.
 Prerequisites include graduate-level pathophysiology, advanced pharmacology, and advanced health assessment with a “B” or higher.

 Developed by expert faculty, the small class sizes and focused, individualized attention from experienced nurse educators make this program very attractive as an online option.
 Learning activities are created specifically for the online environment to be innovative and engaging.
 Students have access to the same student services as campus students, as well as 24/7 technical support, virtually proctored exams, and the FlashLine centralized portal system.

-On-Site Requirements: There are no on-site requirements as the graduate nursing programs outlined here offer 100% online coursework.
+On-Site Requirements: There are no on-site requirements as the graduate nursing programs outlined here offer 100 percent online coursework.
 Clinicals must be completed at approved locations near the student.
 Students are always welcome to visit the Kent, Ohio campus and to participate in graduation on campus.
 Students can also take a virtual tour of the campus online.

 Kent State University graduate nursing students may be eligible for unsubsidized federal student loans through the FAFSA.
 In addition, many employers offer tuition reimbursement programs.
 KSU, the College of Nursing, and other healthcare organizations may also offer scholarships to graduate nursing students.
 Graduate nursing students may also seek outside resources for scholarships and grants.
 Payment plans are available through Kent State University.